MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/France/how-to-specify-posting-periods.md

 The dates that you define here apply to the whole company, that is, to all users.

 > [!NOTE]
->  You can define different posting periods for different users and apply a posting period to a user in the **User Setup** page.
+>  You can define different posting periods for different users and apply a posting period to a user on the **User Setup** page.

-If you enter dates here, the dates entered on the **General** tab in the **General Ledger Setup** page will not apply to these users.
+If you enter dates here, the dates entered on the **General** tab on the **General Ledger Setup** page will not apply to these users.

 ## See Also
  [Fiscal Periods and Fiscal Years](fiscal-periods-and-fiscal-years.md)